stevenschwenke/SpringWorkshop/README.md

 These are my notes on the great course [Spring Core - Learn Spring Framework 4 and Spring Boot on Udemy](https://www.udemy.com/spring-core).
 This repository does not include everything mentioned in the course, so go ahead and have a look at the other great courses from the [springframeworkguru John Thompson](https://springframework.guru)!

+Also, the most part of this code is also published in [Johns repository for the workshop](https://github.com/springframeworkguru/spring-core-spring-mvc).

 ## History
 - 1998 EJB Specification, aimed for scalability, security, high availability, by Sun.
 Multiple problems in usage, for example tightly coupled to application server
 - 2004 first release Spring as OpenSource (Spring Source, today Pivotal).
 Better testability because parts of implementation easily interchangeable by mocks or other implementations